Ada-Developers-Academy/ada-CS-Fundamentals-Internship/04-graphs/05-application.md

 Rarely do we need to search through a graph just for the sake of searching.
 Instead, we use graphs to model real-world problems and then use graph algorithms to solve those problems.
 Often, additional data will need to be carried along with the graph, and the graph algorithms will need to be modified to take advantage of that data.
 In this lesson, we'll look at how graph searching can be used as the core of several problem approaches.

+## Path Finding

+Some of graph examples we have already seen involved places.
+Each node represented a city and each edge represented a road or other mode of transportation between the two connected cities.
+But why restrict ourselves to the scale of cities?

+We could make the graph nodes represent city blocks, intersections, or even arbitrarily small areas of space, such as every 1 square meter area of floor in our home.
+Areas with no obstructions between them (such as a wall) could then be connected by edges.
+In this way we could build a graph representation of the entire world, or at least a small part of it.

+For the moment, let's restrict our attention to something slightly smaller than the entire world.
+We could use a graph to represent a maze, where each node represents a small location in the maze and each edge represents a path between two locations.
+Representing the maze this way, we could solve the maze by searching for a path of connected nodes from the start of the maze to the end.

+Thus far, we have only considered the _mechanics_ of searching algorithms, and the resulting order they would visit the nodes in a graph.
+Now, we will examine how we can use our ability to visit the nodes of a graph to discover a through the maze.
+To do so, we will need to consider how to represent the terrain of the maze, how to represent the maze as a graph, and how to modify our search algorithms to find a path through the maze.